Cheers! Today I am DEBT FREE.

 That changed when I started creating versus following and teaching myself new skills in that process.
-Through starting my own travel website, I learned search engine optimization, creating a social media community, a bit of html/css, and WordPress.
-I was approached by a startup in the student travel space after they found me through my site and further refined those skills by working with them.
+Through starting my own website, I learned search engine optimization, creating a social media community, a bit of html/css, and WordPress.

 Fast forward a few years later later and I am now in a more technical role which requires additional skills.
-I have been pursuing my Masters Degree online, reimbursed by my work, and am learning new technical skills (R, SQL, Java).
-I believe pursuing my Masters degree helped me land my latest job.
+I have been pursuing my Masters Degree online, reimbursed by my work, and I also have created this new blog that brings in passive income each month.

 Whether you pursue formal education or just Google stuff, learning in-demand skills will prove valuable in increasing your income.

-Despite my background in non-profits and a liberal arts degree, I was able to land a job in tech because I had been working on improving my technical skill set and I figured out how to ace interviews.
+Despite my background in non-profits and a liberal arts degree, I was able to land a great job in an in-demand field because I had been working on improving my technical skill set and I figured out how to ace interviews.